 Buying cage liners

 You can buy fleece cage liners from various manufacturers.
-If you own or plan to buy a C&C cage, Kavee sells C and C cages and matching fleece liners on their online stores.
+If you own or plan to buy a C&C cage, Kavee sells C and C cages and matching fleece liners on our online stores.

 Making fleece liners yourself